-Ensure all staff, trustees and volunteers have access to appropriate Safeguarding training and support them to participate in this training.

-Ensure all staff, trustees and volunteers sign the training register to affirm that they have attended and understood contents of safeguarding training

-Ensure all staff, trustees and volunteers have access to on-going support to enable them to express any concerns they may experience

-Ensure all staff, trustees and volunteers are aware of the role of the Designated Safeguarding Officer and deputies and how to contact them when necessary.

-Ensure all information, decisions and actions are recorded on the Podio system and stored securely
+- Ensure all staff, trustees and volunteers have access to appropriate Safeguarding training and support them to participate in this training. - Ensure all staff, trustees and volunteers sign the training register to affirm that they have attended and understood contents of safeguarding training - Ensure all staff, trustees and volunteers have access to on-going support to enable them to express any concerns they may experience - Ensure all staff, trustees and volunteers are aware of the role of the Designated Safeguarding Officer and deputies and how to contact them when necessary. - Ensure all information, decisions and actions are recorded on the Podio system and stored securely

-The procedure:
+3.2 The procedure

-Listen, reflect
+Listen, Reflect

-- Listen to disclosures from a child or vulnerable adult if offered - Be observant of any unusual physical injuries a child or vulnerable adult may have - Be observant of situations reported that could be abusive, or cause abuse
+- Ensure that the child or vulnerable adult is aware of our Confidentiality Policy and Information Sharing Policy - Listen to disclosures from a child or vulnerable adult if offered - Be observant of any unusual physical injuries a child or vulnerable adult may have - Be observant of situations reported that could be abusive, or cause abuse